eliranwong/MultiAMDGPU_AIDev_Ubuntu/README.md

 > sudo systemctl restart ollama

+Check if `ollama` is one of your user groups:

+> groups

-Add user to group `ollama` for access of Ollama directory:
+If not, add user to group `ollama` for access of Ollama directory:

 > sudo usermod -a -G ollama $LOGNAME